Kippus0s/Speaker-Independent_Speech-Emotion_Recognition/README.md

 |SAVEE | 65% |
 |IEMOCAP | 50.45% |

-For details on the individual models which the ensembles were comprised of, and their hyperparameters, see DL_models.txt in /models/
+Details of the individual models forming the ensembles, including their architectures and hyperparameters, are available in DL_models.txt located in the /models/ directory.

 # Comparison With Contemporary Research